Coaching Case Study By Meriham Ghazal

 On the date agreed, I made sure I selected a place that is peaceful, barely noisy so that I have all my attention and listen carefully to what she would want to stay & stay focused (were Lucky that there was hardly anybody except us)

-She started explaining what the situation was and how important it was for her to take a decision on what’s her next step should look like.
+She started explaining what the situation was and how important it was for her to decide on what’s her next step should look like.

 The situation she explained was that she has been in her job with the same employer for 11yrs, and despite the numerous achievements she had accomplished and the success she had in this company, moving from one level to the other she still feels that its time to move on and take a break from all the pressure & stress she’s been undergoing in those 11yrs.